sheyam/maximodevcli-dock/README.md

-# maximodevcli-dock
- Command line tools for maximo as a container
  As part of creating addons for maximo we see that IBM's contribution and development of well written tool helps a lot (ibm-maximo-dev).

 To make the build environment clean and light weight thought of making that as a dockerized environment.
 Which in turn can be distributed to the developers without any hassle.